Thanus-Kumaar/FC-TeamForge-server/README.md

-TO VIEW FRONTEND CODE: https://github.com/TharunKumarrA/FC-TeamForge

 # FC-TeamForge Backend: Powering Team Formation ⚙️

 Welcome to the **FC-TeamForge Backend**, the engine that powers team creation, player management, and database handling for the FC-TeamForge application.
-This backend server is designed to ensure smooth, efficient, and balanced football team formation.
+This backend server is designed to ensure smooth, efficient, and balanced football team formation

+##To view the frontend code [Frontend Code](https://github.com/TharunKumarrA/FC-TeamForge)

 ## ⚽ **Features**